-Buckman uses fiduciary funds to account for partner contributions to Buckman's agency funds which are described below.
+Buckman uses fiduciary funds to account for partner contributions to Buckman's Emergency fund and Major Repair and Replacement fund which are described below.
 Agency funds are purely custodial (assets equal liabilities) and thus do not involve the measurement of results of operations.
 Pursuant to the joint powers agreement the money is held in trust for the partners until it is needed for emergency or repairs.